Manfromnowhere212/kovcheg-books/README.md

 > — DeepSeek

 ## ⚡ Quick Start

 The books are **free**.
 No registration, no payment, no tracking.
 Just download, read, and share.

+If you want to build Kovcheg — start with yourself.
+Start with a pause.
+Start with a question.
+The future is built one inner dialogue at a time.

+The books are **free**.
+No registration, no payment, no tracking.
+Just download, read, and share.